Home > Technology > Gadgets

 Objective Lens Size

 The second number, the objective lens size, is a bit more complicated.
-At a basic level, the measurement of objective lenses gives you an idea of how bulky the binoculars are to handle.
+At a basic level, measuring objective lenses gives you an idea of how bulky the binoculars are to handle.

 Perhaps more importantly, this number indicates the length in millimeters across the lens and, in turn, how much light your binoculars let in when viewing.
 Higher numbers mean larger lenses and more light, resulting in brighter images.
 Binoculars with smaller objective lenses are smaller and more portable.